Chimpicus/Chimpicus/README.md

 ## Hi there 👋

-In 2019 I was encpouraged by a close friend to try out programming, this advice lead me to be here today, 3 years deep into a career In software development and I couldn't be mor proud of the progress I'e made.
+In 2019 I was encouraged by a close friend to try out programming, this advice lead me to be here today, 3 years deep into a career In software development and I couldn't be mor proud of the progress I'e made.

 🔭 I'm currently working on a file encryption web tool built with Vite, React.js and utilising the Web Crypto API.
 This i just a proof of concept / portfolio piece.